techidaily/site-fake-location/source/_posts/full-guide-to-fix-itoolab-anygo-not-working-on-motorola-edge-40-drfone-by-drfone-virtual-android.md

 Convenience is just one thing.
 Messenger’s location-sharing feature has a lot more to offer to users.
 One of which is the accuracy of the shared location information.
 Since the details are automatically generated through GPS, you can be sure that it is correct and definite.
 If you go out and track it down the neighborhood, you can certainly find the location in no time.
 Just make sure that the location services on your smartphone are activated so you can view your progress in real time.
 Also, stay vigilant while you’re out and keep yourself safe from any harm.
 Remember that safety remains a priority and comes above convenience.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### How to Grant Facebook Messenger the Permission to Access Your Location?

 Facebook Messenger’s location-sharing feature will not work without the necessary access.
 That’s why you should first configure the permission settings on your mobile device to avoid unwanted disruptions.
 Don’t worry.
 It’s indeed a piece of cake.
 Check out the tutorial provided below.